 * Set limits.
 Know what pleasures you can’t live without and decide in advance how much you’ll spend on them each month.
 Try to focus on the joys in your life that cost nothing—friends, family, a favorite public park—and for big-ticket items, set aside a little each paycheck until you can afford to buy it.

-For help getting started to bring your finances under control call a Mid Oregon Credit Union Financial Services Representative at (541) 382-1795.
+For help getting started to bring your finances under control call a Mid Oregon Credit Union Loan Officer at (541) 382-1795.
 You can also email firstname.lastname@example.org, or visit one of our seven Central Oregon branches.